rsmudge/ElevateKit/README.txt

 3. Interact with a Beacon

+4. The Elevate Kit registers elevators AND privilege escalation exploits.

+   An elevator runs a command in an elevated context.
+Type 'runasadmin' to see a list of available privilege elevators.

-4. Type 'elevate' to see the list of available privilege escalation attacks.
+   An exploit spawns a payload in an elevated context.
+Type 'elevate' to see a list of available privilege escalation attacks.

-5. Type 'elevate <exploit name>' to execute an attack
+5. Type 'elevate <exploit name>' to spawn a session in an elevated context.

+   Use 'runasadmin <elevator> <command>' to run a command in an elevated context.

 License (elevate.cna)
 =====<>